Hydrangea Care: Quick Answer First

 Growing Hydrangeas Indoors

 Indoor hydrangeas tend to struggle in the long run because they naturally want a period of winter cold to rest and reset before blooming again.
-If you want to keep a potted hydrangea year to year, let her spend the winter in a cool but frost-free spot.
+If you want to keep a potted hydrangea year to year, let it spend the winter in a cool but frost-free spot.
 A garage or unheated porch where temperatures stay between 35 and 45°F works well.
-She will look bare and a little sad during this time, and that is exactly right.
-In spring, bring her back into warmth and light and she should reward you with another round of blooms.
+It will look bare and a little rough during this time, and that is exactly right.
+In spring, bring it back into warmth and light and it should reward you with another round of blooms.

 If you are building out a proper indoor plant space, our guide to grow lights for indoor plants is worth a read.
 Supplemental light makes a real difference for hydrangeas near dimmer windows during shorter winter days.